Pipe End Plugs

 All Pipe End Plugs are designed in accordance with STATS engineering standards (based on international codes) to facilitate testing in accordance with ASME B31.3 and similar piping codes.
 Sizes are based on standard pipe with interchangeable seals to cover ASME B36.10 and ASME B36.19 schedules.

-- Reduced cost associated with welding / cutting end caps
+- Reduced cost associated with welding and cutting end caps

 - Simple, straight forward installation, installed and activated in a matter of minutes